 2021-03-01

 Ante is a low-level impure functional programming language.
 It is low-level in the sense that types are not boxed by default and programmers can still delve down to optimize allocation/representation of memory if desired.
 A central goal of ante however, is to not force this upon users and provide sane defaults where possible.
-Compared to other low-level languages, ante is safe like rust but tries to be easier in general, for example by allowing shared mutability by default and avoiding the need for lifetime annotations.
+This can be seen in the ability to opt-out of move semantics and even temporary references much of the time by using shared types which resemble programming in a garbage-collected language with boxed values.

 Literals